Inspector Morse: Television

-Inspector Morse (1987-2000)
+Inspector Morse (1987–2000)

 The Inspector Morse novels were made into a TV series (also called Inspector Morse) for the British commercial TV network ITV.
-The series was made by Zenith Productions for Central (a company later acquired by Carlton) and comprises 33 two-hour episodes (100 minutes excluding commercials)—20 more episodes than there are novels—produced between 6 January 1987 and 15 November 2000.
-The last episode, was adapted from the final novel The Remorseful Day, in which Morse dies from a heart attack in the end.
+The series was made by Zenith Productions for Central (a company later acquired by Carlton) and comprised 33 two-hour episodes (100 minutes excluding commercials)—20 more episodes than there are novels—produced between 6 January 1987 and 15 November 2000.
+The last episode was adapted from the final novel The Remorseful Day, in which Morse dies from a heart attack.
+Morse was played by John Thaw and Lewis by Kevin Whateley.

-Lewis (2006-2015)
+Lewis (2006–2015)

 A spin-off series, similarly comprising 33 two-hour episodes and based on the television incarnation of Lewis, was titled Lewis; it first aired on 29 January 2006 and last showed on 10 November 2015.
 The spin-off consisted the following cast members: Kevin Whately as DI Robbie Lewis, Laurence Fox as DS James Hathaway, Clare Holman as Dr Laura Hobson and Rebecca Front as CS Jean Innocent.